-The charging connector must always be disconnected from the vehicle, if possible.
+The charging connector must always be disconnected from the vehicle, whenever possible.

+G

+Safety Guidelines for Lithium-Ion Batteries

+Read and follow the points below before working with lithium-ion batteries.

+Vehicle Fire

+- If there is a fire, the vehicle must be extinguished and cooled with a very large amount of water. - Foam and CO2 are also suitable extinguishing agents for high-voltage batteries. - If the high-voltage batteries are burning together with other combustible materials, the methods used to fight the fire must also be suitable for the other materials. - When fighting the fire, a self-contained breathing apparatus and personal protective equipment must be worn. - Always stay a safe distances away from the vehicle.
+Avoid physical contact with the components of the high-voltage battery.

 Failure to use enough water when extinguishing the high-voltage battery can cause a chemical reaction that results in the accumulation of dangerous substances and gases.

-Inhaling the gases from a high-voltage battery fire can result in damage to the eyes, lungs, as well as other parts of respiratory systems.
+Inhaling the gases from a high-voltage battery fire can result in damage to the eyes, lungs, as well as other parts of the respiratory system.

 Contact with components of the high-voltage battery can cause skin and eye injuries.

-Vehicle in Water After recovering the vehicle from the water, the water inside the vehicle must drain before emergency response personnel can begin working.
+Vehicle in Water

+After recovering the vehicle from the water, the water inside the vehicle must drain before emergency response personnel can begin working.

 Work can then be performed on the vehicle in accordance with established safety guidelines (personal protective equipment).